Academic Advising Center Room 112

 Ashleigh first arrived at Northern Illinois University in 2007 as an undergraduate student studying Psychology and Sociology.
 She graduated with her Bachelor’s of Science degree in December 2009.
 Upon graduation, Ashleigh began substitute teaching for school districts in Northern Illinois.
 She frequently volunteered in her sister’s third grade classroom, where she facilitated small group instruction focusing on social skills.
 During this time, Ashleigh also volunteered with the Lutheran Social Services of Illinois in Nachusa.
 These experiences shaped her passion for the education profession and paved the way for the next chapter of her educational endeavors.

 In January 2012, Ashleigh returned to NIU to pursue her M.S.Ed. in Adult and Higher Education with an emphasis in Higher Education/Student Affairs.
+That same year, she joined the Office of Student Academic Success.
 She is enthusiastic about students achieving their academic goals and leaving NIU with the tools for success.

-Matt graduated with his Bachelor’s degree in Political Science from Northern Illinois University in 2010.
-During his time as an undergraduate at NIU, Matt was active in the Student Association, serving as a Senator, Speaker of the Senate, Assistant to the SA President, and student member of the NIU Board of Trustees.
+During his time as an undergraduate at NIU, Matt was active in the Student Association, serving as a Senator, Speaker of the Senate, and Assistant to the SA President.
+During the 2009-2010 academic year, Matt served as the student member of NIU’s Board of Trustees.
 In addition, he served two years in the Residence Hall Association as Douglas Hall Council’s Vice President and President, two years in the Political Science Department’s Student Advisory Committee, and as a member of the Pleiades Chapter of Mortar Board Senior Honor Society.
-Matt previously worked as a student employee in Student Involvement & Leadership Development and interned in Washington, D.C. during the summer of 2009 for former U.S. Congressman Bill Foster through NIU's Congressional Internship Program.
+Matt interned in Washington, D.C. during the summer of 2009 for former U.S. Congressman Bill Foster through NIU's Congressional Internship Program.
+Matt also worked in NIU’s office of Student Involvement & Leadership Development, first as a student worker from 2009-2010 and as a graduate intern during the fall of 2012.

 Born in England, Mandy spent twelve years in the Women’s Royal Air Force as an Air Cartographer, after which she worked for HarperCollins Cartographic Division in Edinburgh, Scotland.
 Deciding to follow her dream of studying for a degree, she attended an Access to the Arts program for adult learners at the University of Edinburgh, before going on to complete her undergraduate studies there.
 She graduated from Edinburgh with an M.A. in English Literature in 2001, and moved to the United States for graduate school at the University of Illinois Urbana-Champaign the same year.
 As a graduate teaching assistant at the University of Illinois, Mandy won departmental and campus-wide teaching awards, including the Lynn M. Martin Award for Distinguished Women Teachers.
 She also acted as a peer advisor to graduate students in their first year of teaching.